 Need more information about funding?

-The joint CAE and easyJet selection process will proceed in 3 phases as follows:
+The joint CAE and easyJet selection process will proceed in 3 stages as follows:

 CAE assessors will review all candidate applications to assess whether they successfully meet the criteria for Generation easyJet.
-Successful candidates through this phase will be invited to Oxford to complete an assessment day.
+Successful candidates through this stage will be invited to Oxford to complete an assessment day.

-Applicants who successfully pass the first phase of the selection process screening will be invited to attend the next stage of the CAE selection, which will take place at London Oxford Airport.
+Applicants who successfully pass the first stage of the selection process screening will be invited to attend the next stage of the CAE selection, which will take place at London Oxford Airport.

 The assessment day will cover:

-Selection Phase 3: Group Activity & Personal Interview
+Selection Stage 3: Group Activity & Personal Interview

 On successfully reaching the required standards, you will then be set upon a pathway suited to your personal easyJet success.
 Alternatively, you can still be offered ways to enter Generation easyJet later in your training.